Our child-centred curriculum enables pupils to become Responsible Citizens, Successful Learners and Confident Individuals within modern Britain.

 At Shireland Hall we have fantastic, purpose-built indoor and outdoor facilities for the children to access, enabling us to develop and broaden their learning opportunities.
 We offer a variety of experiences and activities which are linked to the children’s interests and learning needs, designed to further their development process.

-Children also have access to 2 hours of Physical Education each week and swimming lessons in Year 5.
+Children also have access to 1.5 hours of Physical Education each week and swimming lessons in Year 5.
 All children take part in collective worship daily within the classroom as well as in assemblies.
+PSHE is also taught following the Dimensions programme.
 We offer a programme of enrichment opportunities such as:

 • Curriculum Focus Days